-Additionally, one pilot participant reached out after the main study had already begun and pointed out an imprecision in the sample solution to question 3.
-However, the sample solution remained a valid and complete explanation of the phenomenon (cf. Table~\ref{Task3}). \\ (To 3) The students perceived the survey as largely comprehensible.
+Additionally, one pilot participant reached out after the main study had already begun and pointed out that mentioning "centrifugal force" in the sample solution to question 3 is an imprecision when describing the problem in the fixed frame, even though the term is often used colloquially in text books and lectures.
+However, the sample solution remained a valid and complete explanation of the phenomenon (cf. Table~\ref{Task3}).
+Since the term is still widely used in German introductory text books, it is unlikely that students judged the response due to this term. \\ (3) The students perceived the survey as largely comprehensible.
 They had difficulties in distinguishing between the formerly used criteria \textit{Sprachliche Verständlichkeit} (English translation: \textit{linguistic comprehensibility}) and \textit{Sprachliche Präzision} (English translation: \textit{linguistic precision}) for the rating of the different responses, so they were substituted by the already mentioned criteria \textit{Verständlichkeit} (English translation: \textit{comprehensibility}) and \textit{Sprachliche Qualität} (English translation \textit{quality of the language}).
 The students' pilots lasted 23-53~minutes ($M=36$~min, $SD=11$~min), so by shortening the survey as intended (only three instead of five ChatGPT responses per question) the intended time frame of 20-30~minutes was reached.\\